AmiSapphire/efiction3-mod/README.md

 - rss.php, includes/button.php (me), languages/en.php (me): error and warning message suppression removal - rss and en were a stupid hack for the actual problem in the next item of the list
 - languages/en.php: undefined variables warning fix for PHP 8.x - applies to any other language PHP files, so they should be updated - only needs one line and one additional file in the **includes** directory
 - admin/settings.php, install/install.php: Do not parse the mailer directory in the Admin Panel's or installer's language setting's drop-down menus
+- admin/viewlog.php, languages/en_admin.php: some hardcoded English entries have been relocated to the Admin Panel language file
+- includes/reviewform.php, includes/seriesreviews.php, reviews.php: Number of Likes - unfinished calculation fixes and updates, implement its entry in the review form as well
 - Bridges return!
 Their removal got rid of the example work, which is now updated as well
 - Layout fixes and consistency changes for various sections of the script: admin settings, new/edit story pages, new/edit series pages, installer
 - TinyMCE versions added; now you have a choice of TinyMCE versions 2.1.2, 3.4.8, 4.5.12, 5.3.2, and 6.8.6 - replaces eFiction 3.5.x's original 3.0.9